Careers In Occupational Therapy

 About The Program

 The Master of Science program in occupational therapy at Appalachian State University is a new, 24-month full-time, year-round program that begins on campus in Boone in Fall 2024.
 Students who enroll in the program will benefit from coursework that integrates fieldwork and service opportunities, interprofessional learning events and interaction with an engaged and experienced faculty.
-Applications for the first cohort will open in Fall 2023.
+Applications for the first cohort are open.

 The program is part of the Department of Rehabilitation Sciences housed in the Beaver College of Health Sciences (BCHS), which is shared with five other departments with multiple undergraduate and graduate degree programs related to health and well-being.
 Levine Hall is a state-of-the-art teaching facility with over 200,000 square feet of educational, experiential and research space that is currently home to over 3,700 students pursuing undergraduate and graduate degrees.
 The Occupational Therapy program will partner with the Blue Cross NC Institute for Health and Human Services Interprofessional Clinic, where students will benefit from observing and assisting faculty engaged in clinical service provision.

 The MSOT Program at Appalachian State University is currently in Eligibility Status for accreditation through the Accreditation Council for Occupational Therapy Education.
 In December 2023, the program will submit an application to achieve Candidacy status.
 The initial accreditation process will be ongoing through the first two years of student enrollment which is a typical timeframe for new programs.